 Requirements for attire as part of the curriculum (for example: professionalism, public speaking, job readiness) may include assignment-specific dress, but should not focus on body type, gender, or culturally specific attire.
-Please see the family handbook for classroom specific expectations.
+Please see Bluffview Family Handbook for classroom specific expectations.

-D. Students May Not Wear
+D. Students Cannot Wear

 - a.
 Violent language or images. - b.
 Images or language depicting drugs or alcohol (or an illegal item or activity) or the use of the same. - c.
 Hate speech, profanity, pornography. - d.
 Images or language that creates a hostile or intimidating environment based on any protected class. - e.
 Visible underwear.
 Visible waistbands or straps on undergarments worn under other clothing are not a violation. - f.
 Bathing suits, unless required for a specific activity. - g.
-Helmets or headgear that obscures the face (except as a religious observance). - h.
+Helmets or Headgear that obscures the face (except as a religious observance or as needed for medical purposes). - h.
 Any accessory that disrupts the learning environment or poses a safety threat.